 Alumni Spotlight - Arthur Frazzano

 Originally, I wanted to be a bioengineer and work in the space program.
-In college I was grouped together with the pre-med students and followed them to a local city hospital to spend time on an OB unit.
-The excitement was intoxicating and I changed my career goal to medicine as a junior.
+In college, I was grouped with pre-med students and followed them to a local city hospital to spend time in an OB unit.
+The excitement was intoxicating, and by my junior year, I had changed my career goal to medicine.

 What led you to family medicine?

-After med school, I had no idea what I wanted to specialize in so I chose family medicine for a taste of everything.
+After medical school, I had no idea what I wanted to specialize in, so I chose family medicine to get a taste of everything.

 What attracted you to the Brown Family Medicine Residency?

 It was the first year of an Ivy League residency program at a medical school.
-What an opportunity to get in on the ground floor and make the program fit my eclectic needs.
+What an opportunity to get in on the ground floor and shape the program to fit my eclectic needs.

 When did you start your residency?